MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/prompt-eng-ner/index.md

 These entities cover the main ingredients used for the Chashu pork recipe.
 {{< / highlight >}}

+{{< notice tip >}}
+**Tip 3**: TBA
+{{< /notice >}}

 <TODO: Add improved prompt>

 ## Technique #4 - Use `function` or `tools` API
-When we use `functions` or `tools` we prompt the model to provided input arguments for an actual function in a downstream manner.
+When we use `functions` or `tools` we prompt the model to provide input arguments for an actual function in a downstream manner.
 The functions will also be part of the system prompt.
 Many of the latest models have been fine-tuned to work with function calling and thus produce valid `JSON` output in that way.

-In order to define a function we defina a `jsonSchema` as below:
+In order to define a function we define a `jsonSchema` as below:

 {{< highlight json "linenos=inline, style=monokai" >}}

 {
     "name": "extract_food_entities",
-    "description": "Your a food AI assistant.
+    "description": "You are a food AI assistant.
 Your task is to extract food entities from a recipe based on the json schema.
 You are to return the output as valid json.", "parameters": {
       "type": "object",
       "properties": {